 Aha!
 I’ve seen programmers make this assumption before.
 It seems like a natural part of the learning process when trying to use Collaboration and Contract Tests to avoid the integrated tests scam.

-Indeed, no, there is no need to use only kind of test double to check the entire contract of that interface.
+Indeed, no, there is no need to use only one kind of test double to check the entire contract of that interface.
 Since the in-memory User Repository can’t fail because it has no “back end”, we need a different way to simulate “back end failure”.
 I affectionately refer to the Crash Test Dummy pattern: implementing the interface with methods that intentionally raise errors.
 For some tests, we use Crash Test Dummies to check how the client reacts to failure.

 Although this solution seems fairly obvious, I can understand how programmers might not easily reach this conclusion, especially when they don’t yet feel confident in their understanding of how to use test doubles (“mock objects”) to write Collaboration Tests.
 Many of them find themselves distracted by the details of trying to write Collaboration and Contract Tests “correctly”.
 In such a distracted state, people routinely make all manner of unjustified assumptions.